microsoft/AdaptiveCards/specs/DesignDiscussions/TypeAheadSearch.md

 While the host resolves the request for dynamic choices requested by the sdk we continue to show the static choices and show an indication to the user that dynamic options are being fetched.

-Option 1 - We can add a loader to indicate that dynamic choices are being fetched.
+- Recommendation - We can add a loader to indicate that dynamic choices are being fetched.
-Option 2 - We fetch the dynamic choices silently and append the result once its available.

-#### _Failure Experience_
+#### _Failure experience_

 In case the host is not able to resolve (bot error, network error etc.) the search query from the SDK.
 Host can respond back with an error message.
 In this case we will show an error message to indicate failure to fetch dynamic choices.
 Also, we show an error message if the choices are not fetched in fixed time limit (upper limit).
 This limit can have a default value `x` seconds and also be added to host config.

-#### _Discard response for old query_

-Option 1 - Store the ongoing request made from sdk to host to fetch dynamic options.
-Before initiating a new request, cancel the current ongoing request.
-Option 2 -The latest query is stored in the type ahead control view.
-When the host sends the response for a request to fetch dynamic choices, it sends the queryText along with dynamic choices [].
-This queryText is compared against the latest query which is stored in the choice set input view.
-In case the queryText is a mis-match we do not update the choices[] in the drop down.

 ## Mobile